 at American River College

-Sacramento Flute Club's very first Summer Flute Immersion!
+Sacramento Flute Club's second annual Summer Flute Immersion!

 Join us for a three-day deep dive into the flute.

 and workshops on injury prevention, performance anxiety, and more!

 Friday and Saturday 9am-4pm: We'll start the morning all together with a short session of practical yoga just for flutists, followed by sound warm-ups.
 Then, each instructor will take their group for tone and technique classes specific to each level.
 Each group will also work on flute ensemble pieces, which we'll be presenting in the concert on Sunday!